mirajSWE/Pathfinder/README.md

 There are multiple versions of this, but all of them are incremental heuristic searches.
 One main difference is that D* starts from the goal node and searches backwards.
 Additionally, nodes can have their cost increased if they are near obstacles encountered.

 ## XYZ Open Algorithm

+# Outline for Use

+## One Page Application

+Ideally, we can fit all of our application onto one page.
+The page will show (at least) four grids with a path that was calculated by (at least) four different algorithms.

+## Showcase of Each Algorithm

+Each algorithm will (hopefully) show all start, end, chosen, considered, and blocked nodes in its grid.
+This helps get a better view of the algorithm as a whole.
+Additionally, we will include metrics on algorithm performance like run time, steps taken, etc.

+## Potential Areas for Interaction

+We have a couple options for interaction on the front end once the algorithms are built.

+For one, we can place a multitude of algorithms onto the same grid or path by the click of each button.
+For example, clicking 'A*' would show that algorithm's path, and clicking 'BFS' would overlay its own path onto the same grid.

+For a different option, we could allow users to place blockades within the four grids or modify the start and end locations.